Human Factors Design

-The courses are organized as intensive one-week courses each with 5 days of lectures.
-During this week, the lectures last from 0900 to 1500 each day.
-The courses are a mixture of lectures and work in groups.
-Master students and others taking courses for credit will take an oral exam shortly after the end of the course.
+The course is organized in 10 lectures over 4 weeks, from 8:00 to 12:00.
+The course is a mixture of lectures and work in groups.
+Master students and others taking courses for credit will work on a written assignment that is due 10 weeks after the end of the course.
 A completed course with an approved written assignment will give 7.5 study points.

 We accept registrations also after the deadline, provided there are available seats.
 Each course has a limited number of seats, so please sign up early.
 We reserve the right to cancel courses with too low participation.